Nagpur: Modern history

 Central Provinces and Berar, 1903.
 Princely states are shown in yellow.

 From 1853 to 1861, the Nagpur Province (which consisted of the present Nagpur region, Chhindwara, and Chhattisgarh) became part of the Central Provinces and Berar and came under the administration of a commissioner under the British central government, with Nagpur as its capital.
 Berar was added in 1903.
 The advent of the Great Indian Peninsula Railway (GIP) in 1867 spurred its development as a trade centre.
 Tata group started its first textile mill at Nagpur, formally known as Central India Spinning and Weaving Company Ltd. The company was popularly known as "Empress Mills" as it was inaugurated on 1 January 1877, the day queen Victoria was proclaimed Empress of India.

 The non-co-operation movement was launched in the Nagpur session of 1920.
-The city witnessed a Hindu–Muslim riot in 1923 which had profound impact on K. B. Hedgewar, who in 1925 founded the Rashtriya Swayamsevak Sangh (RSS), a public serves organisation in Mohitewada Mahal, Nagpur with an idea of creating a Hindu ethnostate.
+The city witnessed a Hindu–Muslim riot in 1923 which had profound impact on K. B. Hedgewar, who in 1925 founded the Rashtriya Swayamsevak Sangh (RSS), a public serves organisation in Mohitewada Mahal, Nagpur with an idea of creating a Hindu Rashtra.
 After the 1927 Nagpur riots RSS gained further popularity in Nagpur and the organisation grew nationwide.